JEE Advanced

 • Class X certificate (if the date of birth is mentioned in it) OR Birth certificate.

-• Class XII (or equivalent examination) certificate (for those who appeared for this examination in 2022 or whose board declared the Class XII (or equivalent examination) result after October 25, 2021).
+• Class XII (or equivalent examination) certificate (for those who appeared for this examination in 2025 or 2026).

-• Candidates who successfully register for the JEE (Advanced) examination can download the admit card from JEE (Adv) portal as per the notified schedule.
+• Candidates who successfully register for the JEE (Advanced) examination can download the admit card from the JEE (Advanced) portal as per the notified schedule.

-• Candidates should carefully examine the entries in the admit card and in case of any discrepancy, contact the Chairman, JEE (Advanced) 2023 of the respective zonal coordinating IIT.
+• Candidates should carefully examine the entries in the admit card and, in case of any discrepancy, contact the Chairman, JEE (Advanced) 2026 of the respective zonal coordinating IIT.

 • A printed copy of the downloaded admit card along with an original photo identity card should be produced at the time of examination.